jaye-music/jaye-music.github.io/README.md

 # Hi, this is JAYE!
 I am a multimedia composer who loves games and film.

-I love building things up from scratch.

-Let's make something special together!
+I love making things!
+Let's make something special together :)

 ## Skills
 - DAW: Logic Pro
 - Notation: Musescore
 - Composition, arrangement and orchestration and all things music-related!
 - Coding: Python, Java
+- DaVinci Resolve
 - In the process of learning: Fmod/WWise

 ## Projects